 On Google, the content you developed about the different poses, and the benefits and types of yoga begins to show up in their search results.

-As you create and publish more relevant content, your target audience begin to see your brand everywhere — you build brand awareness.
+As you create and publish more relevant content, your target audience begins seeing your brand everywhere — you build brand awareness.

 That’s because content marketing is extremely powerful in building brand awareness online.
 So powerful, a whopping 81% of survey respondents in a recent CMI report touted content marketing’s effectiveness in boosting brand awareness.